PH² Group's Baby Cry Analysis Tools Selected for Oyster Health Incubator – Pioneering a New Frontier in Baby Tech

 PH² Group's baby cry analysis tools join Oyster Health Incubator, driving innovation in early diagnosis and healthcare efficiency for infants.

-We are at the threshold of something truly transformative, with the potential to make a real difference in families' lives worldwide.”OULU, FINLAND, August 19, 2024 /EINPresswire.com/ -- PH² Group, led by award-winning baby tech entrepreneurs Erasmus van Niekerk and Satu Niemelä, is thrilled to announce that their innovative baby cry analysis tools family has been selected for development within the new Oyster Health Incubator.
-This selection marks the beginning of an exciting journey, as PH² Group steps forward into uncharted territory, aiming to revolutionise how parents and healthcare providers understand and manage infant distress.
+We are at the threshold of something truly transformative, with the potential to make a real difference in families' lives worldwide.”OULU, FINLAND, August 19, 2024 /EINPresswire.com/ -- PH² Group's baby cry analysis tools join Oyster Health Incubator, driving innovation in early diagnosis and healthcare efficiency for infants.

 — Erasmus van Niekerk, Co-founder, PH² Group